 The Department of Health and Human Services has established Primary Healthcare Grants to support GPs and pharmacists by providing grant funding of up to $10,000 to eligible general practices and community pharmacists to support continued delivery of primary health services during the COVID-19 pandemic.

-Applications close 30 June.
+Applications have been extended to July 10.
 The funding is listed on the Funding Centre here.

 Higher education relief package key points: